Ladies! Hen House Study is tonight at my house at 7:00 p.m.

 Ruth 3:16-18: “And when she came to her mother-in-law she said: ‘How did you fare, my daughter?’
 Then she told her all that the man had done for her, saying, ‘These six measures of barley he gave to me, for he said to me, ‘You must not go back empty-handed to your mother-in-law.’
 She replied, ‘Wait, my daughter, until you learn how the matter turns out, for the man will not rest but will settle the matter today.”
 (ESV)

 · “The man will not rest.”
 Naomi understood Boaz’s message.
 Perhaps Boaz’s message to Naomi was “I’m going to work and not rest until my work is complete—until Ruth is my wife.”
 “Sit still, Ruth.
 Rest, and watch, and see what he’ll do.”[iii]
 Have you been in an antsy waiting room before?
 Ruth had to wait.
 Sometimes we have to wait.
 I hate waiting but I know God is devotedly working in my circumstances.
-Naomi told Ruth to “Sit still, my daughter, until you know how the matter will turn out.”
+Naomi told Ruth to “Sit still, my daughter, until you know how the matter will turn out.” · Psalm 121:4 says, “He who watches over Israel never slumbers or sleeps.”

 o The psalmist tells us a truth full of comfort to us.
 God, our greatest guardian never sleeps so that we can confidently look for His protecting care.
 God is never exhausted, or weary or inattentive.